 This is actually a great question to ask about any career you may be interested in.
-It’s always nice to know that your current skill set will assist you in excelling in your next career move.
+It’s always nice to know how your current skill set will assist you in your next career move.

-People who have worked in healthcare or legal will usually do well in medical transcription.
-The skills of organization, typing, dealing with people, and attention to detail transfer well into the career of medical transcription.
+Our statistics show people who have worked in healthcare or legal will usually do well in medical transcription.
+The skills of organization, typing, dealing with people, and attention to detail help them transfer well into the career of medical transcription.

-Other skills that are useful in learning medical transcription are:
+Other skills that are useful for helping become a medical transcriptionist are:

 - computer or technical career skills

 - any career where one works with numbers

 - any career in the healthcare field

 Why numbers?
 Working with numbers takes excellent concentration, excellent typing ability, and attention to detail.
 Additionally, I’ve never met a school teacher who did not excel in medical transcription.
 Anyone good with reading, writing, editing will also excel in medical transcription.

 Medical transcriptionists are sitting most of the day, so a person who is used to working outside or being on their feet all day may need to adjust to the new work environment.